qitab/cl-protobufs/README.md

 A protobuf object that is not initialized may not be correctly serialized/deserialized and may throw an error on serialization/deserialization.
 Object is the protobuf message to check.
-Will give an error if object is not a protobuf message.
+Will throw an error if object is not a protobuf message.

 ```lisp
 (defun proto-equal (message-1 message-2 &key exact nil))